sanderwood/clamp3/README.md

 - [retrieval/](https://github.com/sanderwood/clamp3/tree/main/retrieval): Provides scripts for evaluating model performance, conducting semantic searches, and calculating similarity metrics based on extracted feature vectors.

-> **Note** For detailed instructions on how to use the scripts in each folder, please refer to the individual README files within those directories.
+> **Note:** For detailed instructions on how to use the scripts in each folder, please refer to the individual README files within those directories.
 This main README provides only a high-level overview of the repository.

 ## Getting Started